oceanprotocol/ocean.py/READMEs/setup.md

 This page describes how to set up each of the following.

 * A. Ethereum account
+* B. Ethereum node (e.g. Infura)
-* B. Config file
+* C. Config file
-* C. Environment variables
+* D. Environment variables
-* D. Initialize components
+* E. Initialize components

 Culminating in...

-* E. Start using ocean-lib
+* F. Start using ocean-lib

 ## A. Ethereum account